Now we will go over how our browser describes colors and then set the color of the background of our fan page.

-The first thing we are going to do is to set the color of the background of the body, the header, and the footer to Pikachu-yellow, and set the color of the background of the ‘container’ div to white.
+First, we are going to set the color of the background of the body, the header, and the footer to Pikachu-yellow, and set the color of the background of the ‘container’ div to white.
 Let’s create the missing CSS style file style.css:

 /* classes are targeted as .class-name */

 - Lines 1 and 6 are CSS comments, i.e., anything between /* and */ is a comment

 - Line 2 targets the elements of the ‘yellow-bg’ class, i.e., we mark class names with a dot (.)

 - Line 7 targets the element with id ‘container’, i.e., we mark ids with a hash (#)